 Wingates Wind Farm Community Grants Scheme

-CAN is administering The Wingates Wind Farm Community Fund which opened for applications in June 2013.
+CAN administers The Wingates Wind Farm Community Fund which opened for applications in June 2014.
 The fund is expected to provide grants of approximately £30,000 per annum for the local community throughout the life of the wind farm.

-As of October 2018, 54 grants totalling approximately £94,000 have been awarded to a range of projects.
+As of March 2023, 90 grants totalling more than £235,000 have been awarded to a range of projects.
 These include improvements to village halls, play parks and sports fields, new facilities and extra curricular activities for schools and play groups, support for local fairs and cultural& sporting activities.
-A full list of grants made in the first three years of operation can be downloaded here.

 How to apply